charity-classification/ukcat/readme.md

 python -m ukcat fetch sample --table-name="Top charities" --save-location="./data/top2000.csv"
 ```

-#### Create ICNPTSO machine learning model
+#### Create ICNP/TSO machine learning model

-This script creates a Logistic Regression model for the ICNPTSO categories, using the data found in
+This script creates a Logistic Regression model for the ICNP/TSO categories, using the data found in
 `sample.csv` and `top2000.csv`, based on the parameters created in `./notebooks/icnptso-machine-learning-test.ipynb`.

 ```sh